 These techniques are something that every woman should learn.
 The fact of the matter is that half of the women over the age of 80 and about 40% of the women aged 40-69 experience symptoms of weakened pelvic floor muscles.
 That’s one-fourth of the women in the United States!

 And you need to maintain and strengthen your pelvic floor even if you’re not experiencing problems yet.
 It’s the simplest way to prevent the inevitable atrophy of these precious, life-giving muscles.

 If you’re interested in learning more, come explore my V-Core Lift Essential Program.
 It’s an easy, affordable and incredibly effective program I designed to help women like you reclaim their pelvic health.
 It’s available for just $47 for a limited time only.
 Click here to learn more!

 You’re the CEO of Every Part of Your Health!

 I love this guidance from Isa.
 I’m grateful for her candor and for her practical approach to pelvic floor therapy.
 I hope her insight has been as empowering for you as it has for me!

 Remember that you’re the CEO of your health, sweetheart!
 You have agency to improve your wellbeing—and that’s true for every part of you, including your pelvic floor.

 I hope Isa’s guidance has given you clarity about the cause of any symptoms you’re experiencing.
-I also hope you’ll join me on her free training to get practical tips to resolve those problems.
+I also hope you’ll explore her training to get the support you need to resolve those problems.